 On the other hand, osteopathic doctors focus mainly on diagnosing the problem and treating it while prescribing surgery, medicine, and using technology.
 The goal of a naturopathic doctor is to heal the body using all-natural substances like water, herbs, food, etc. They may recommend making lifestyle changes like exercising and meditating to lower stress.

 What Can An Osteopath Do For You?

-An exam with an Osteopathic Doctor (OD) is similar to as it is with any other type of medical doctor in the US.
+An exam with a Doctor of Osteopathy (DO) is similar to one with any other type of medical doctor in the US.
 As with most doctor visits, you will get a history and physical.
-However, the doctor will also ask about your lifestyle, like what you eat, if you exercise, what exercise you do, and if you feel stressed, and if there are symptoms bothering you.
+However, the DO will also ask about your lifestyle, like what you eat, if you exercise, what exercise you do, and if you feel stressed, and if there are symptoms bothering you.
 Many DO’s perform osteopathic manipulation in their office to treat a variety of conditions as well.

 The fact is that prevention is a major part of the osteopathic approach; that’s why DOs will advise you on how to help avoid injuries or various diseases moving forward.
 In addition, osteopathic physicians can also give vaccines that may be needed and even recommend a routine medical test such as a blood sugar test, mammogram, or screening for something.